Our South Florida veterinarians see a variety of eye diseases, infections and conditions in dogs. Today we discuss some of the most common.

-Our canine companions can lose their vision and struggle with the challenges of going blind, much like people.
-Our Animal Eye Guys veterinarians explain the early signs of visual impairment in dogs, and what you should do if you suspect your dog may be losing their sight.
+Like their pet parents, dogs can lose their vision and struggle with the challenges of going blind.
+Today, our South Florida vets explain how to spot the early signs of visual impairment in your dog, and what you should do if you suspect your dog may be losing their sight.